shopware5/devdocs/source/designers-guide/lightweight-backend-modules/index.md

 ));
 ```

-Please note that we call JavaScript method `createSimpleModule()` in the `onclick` property of the menu entry which means when the user clicks on the menu entry the `onclick` method will be called and the backend module will be create.
-The first argument of the `createSimpleModule()` is the name of the backend controller and the second argument is a object to customize the appearance of the window.
-You can set the title, width or / and the height of the window.
+Please note that we call the `createSimpleModule()` JavaScript method in the `onclick` property of the menu entry, which means that, when the user clicks on the menu entry, the `onclick` method will be called and the backend module will be create.
+The first argument of the `createSimpleModule()` is the name of the backend controller and the second argument is an object to customize the appearance of the window.
+You can set the title, width and / or height of the window.

 ### Registering a custom backend controller

 The next step is to register the new backend controller in the `Bootstrap.php` file of your plugin.
-In the example above we registering the controller path dispatch event in the method `$this->registerController()`:
+In the example bellow, we subscribe the controller path dispatch event and handle it with the `$this->registerController()` method:

 ```php
 function registerController()